Copyright© Thomas Imo/photothek

 There are still major gaps in waste collection and disposal in Egypt.
 Across the country, only about 60 per cent of waste is collected, with less than 20 per cent being disposed of properly or recycled; fly tipping is widespread.
 Water resources, soil and air are polluted and there are substantial risks to human and animal health.

 Through a national domestic waste management programme, Germany is supporting its Egyptian partners in creating the urgently needed infrastructure for waste disposal and developing the requisite administrative bodies.
-In cooperation with the European Union and Switzerland, a waste management system that meets needs and ensures cost recovery is thus being established.
+Working with the European Union and Switzerland, Germany is supporting Egypt in setting up a waste management system that meets needs and ensures cost recovery.
 A further aim is to create “green” jobs by developing new, decentralised forms of waste collection and recycling.